 Quality of the coffee in Hawaii

-Many researchers in the HARC have been growing a hybrid Red and Yellow Bourbon, pink Bourbon with the intention of providing farmers with high-quality.
-The varieties are more marketable and disease resistant.
+Many researchers in the HARC have been growing a hybrid Red and Yellow Bourbon and pink Bourbon to provide farmers with high-quality.
+In addition, the varieties are more marketable and disease resistant.
 Kona Typica is the commonest variety grown in Kona and originated from Guatemala.

 HARC special cultivars show how more farmers want to produce more coffee besides Kona Typica.
-The coffee will be more resistant to hemileia vastatrix (coffee rust).
+In addition, the coffee will be more resistant to hemiplegia vastatrix (coffee rust).
 The disease appears as yellow spots on the stem and leaves, thus affecting photosynthesis and runs productivity.
-While coffee rust has not reached Hawaii, Burden believes it will have a detrimental impact on the cash crop.
+While coffee rust has not reached Hawaii, Burden believes it will negatively impact the cash crop.

-Stewart is also a board member of the Hawaiian Coffee Association, which tries to refocus on educating members of better farming methods and processing.
-So, is specialty growing the way to go for Hawaiian coffee to evolve?
-For some farmers, they agree, but it is only a small fraction of the coffee industry.
+Stewart is also a board member of the Hawaiian Coffee Association, which tries to refocus on educating members on better farming methods and processing.
+So, is specialty growing the way for hawaiian coffee to evolve?
+Some farmers agree, but it is only a small fraction of the coffee industry.

 “More framers have more interest in producing geeky coffee than before.
 The industry will grow if more people with money buy the farms.”
 Said Stewart.
 Increased storytelling by roasters and baristas will make the difference in geeky coffee.

 hawaiian coffee is quite delicious.
 Due to the high labor costs, coffee producers grow only the highest quality coffee, which fetches high prices.

 What are the best coffees from Hawaii?

 The magic is in the soil.

 The volcanic soil on Hawaii islands is rich in many minerals that encourage coffee growing.
 In addition, there is a perfect balance of sun, rain, low winds, and mild nights which are optimal conditions for coffee production.